-After official transcripts have been received and reviewed by the Office of the Registrar, a Transfer Credit Evaluation Report is emailed to both the student and the appropriate academic unit the student will be majoring in.
+After official transcripts have been received and reviewed by the Office of the Registrar, a Transfer Credit Report is emailed to both the student and the appropriate academic unit the student will be majoring in.
 The appropriate academic unit will then apply the transfer credits to the student’s proposed course of study, fulfilling both general education and major requirements as appropriate with the transfer credit.
 The appropriate academic unit will then email the student, the student’s advisor, and the Office of the Registrar the prepared Statement of Equivalency.

-The Transfer Equivalency Database is an ongoing collection of approved courses to transfer to Valparaiso University.
+The Transfer Database is an ongoing collection of approved courses to transfer to Valparaiso University.
 This tool is available to both current Valparaiso University students and prospective students.
-Current Valparaiso University students may access the database by logging in to DataVU and clicking on the Students tab; under the Registration Menu is the link to the Transfer Equivalency Database.
-Prospective students may go to DataVU, click on the Prospective Student tab, and then click on Transfer Equivalency Database.
+Current Valparaiso University students may access the database by logging in to DataVU and clicking on the Students tab; under the Registration Menu is the link to the Transfer Database.
+Prospective students may go to DataVU, click on the Prospective Student tab, and then click on Transfer Database.

-- Go to the Transfer Equivalency database.
+- Go to the Transfer Database.